mfumagalli/ImaGene/README.md

 ### Usage

-Please look at the jupyter notebook `Tutorial_binary.ipynb` for a short tutorial on how to use **ImaGene** for predicting natural selection with a simple binary classification.
+Please look at the jupyter notebook `binary.ipynb` for a short tutorial on how to use **ImaGene** for predicting natural selection with a simple binary classification.
-We also provide examples on how **ImaGene** can be used for multiclass classification in `Tutorial_multiclass.ipynb` and `Tutorial_continuous.ipynb`.
+We also provide examples on how **ImaGene** can be used for multiclass classification in `multiclass.ipynb` and `continuous.ipynb`.

+Finally, we provide an utility `generate_dataset.sh` to quickly generate simulations with msms to be used for training.
+This script takes an input file with all parameters needed for the simulations.
+An example of this file is `params.txt` and tutorials show how to run such simulations in practice.

 The folder `Reproduce` contains all scripts used for the analyses shown in the manuscript.
-The folder `HPC` should be ignored.
+The folder `HPC` within `Reproduce` should be ignored.

 ### Contributors (in alphabetical order)
 Alice Beddis, Matteo Fumagalli, Ulas Isildak, Lucrezia Lorenzon, Luis Torada